rangle/ngCourse2/handout/features/spread_and_rest.md

 (except for arrow functions), however `arguments` has a lot of issues, one of which is the fact that it is not technically an array.

-...rest arguments are in fact arrays.
+Rest arguments are in fact arrays.
 The other important difference is that rest arguments only include arguments not specifically named in a function like so: